 - Evaluate participant feedback of faculty-led programs to ensure adherence to UNL expectations (as defined by set criteria) and make recommendations to the EAAC and AVC/SIO, as necessary;

-- Counsel Director of Education Abroad and AVC/SIO for International Engagement and Strategies on student appeals (on rare occasions);
+- Counsel Director of Education Abroad and AVC/SIO for Global Affairs on student appeals (on rare occasions);

 - Conduct review and recommend the appropriate and equitable awarding of scholarships administered by the EAO (to be conducted by EAAC sub-committee).

 Chair of Committee

 The Director of the EAO chairs the EAAC.
 The Associate Director (AD) chairs meetings when the Director is unavailable.
-The AVC for International Engagement and Global Strategies/SIO reviews all recommendations set forth by the EAAC and serves as an ex-officio member, attending meetings when possible.
+The AVC for Global Affairs/SIO reviews all recommendations set forth by the EAAC and serves as an ex-officio member, attending meetings when possible.

 All members are active, full-time UNL faculty and staff reflecting a diversity of units/divisions and areas of expertise (curriculum, advising, business and finance, education abroad program leadership, etc.).
-The AVC for International Engagement and Global Strategies/SIO appoints the committee members in collaboration with Deans/Chairs/Supervisors.
+The AVC for Global Affairs/SIO appoints the committee members in collaboration with Deans/Chairs/Supervisors.
 Terms of membership are staggered, ranging in length from one to three years, to ensure continuity and broad participation of faculty and staff across the institution.

-- Christina Fielder, Senior Director of Advising & Student Success, College of Arts and Sciences (through Fall 2018)
+- Julia Frengs, Assistant Professor, College of Arts and Sciences (through Fall 2021)